sambrenner/skipbait/README.md

 About
 ---
+###Source code
-This repo contains the source code for the SkipBait server.
-There are separate repos for the Chrome and Firefox extensions.
+There are separate repos for the [SkipBait Server](https://github.com/sambrenner/skipbait), the [Chrome Extension](https://github.com/sambrenner/skipbait-chrome) and the Firefox Add-on.

-###Using SkipBait
+###Using the SkipBait server
-SkipBait is currently online on [Heroku](https://skipbait.herokuapp.com/).
+SkipBait is currently online via [Heroku](https://skipbait.herokuapp.com/).
 To use the server, hit the `/skip/<path>` endpoint, where `<path>` is a [percent-encoded](https://en.wikipedia.org/wiki/Percent-encoding) string referring to the URL you want to skip.
 The server will return a JSON object containing an array of URLs to primary sources, or an empty array if nothing was found.

 For example, hitting the url